 The Strengths Of Trae Young

 So can you win a championship with Trae Young as your best player?
 In my opinion yes but it’s a narrow road that requires another elite scoring option and a willingness from Trae Young to take a step back as a scorer and focus in as a playmaker and off ball threat.
-In my opinion if you put Young on that 2006 Miami Heat team you lose D-Wade’s two way ability but gain a better playmaker and floor spacer to help smooth out the offense.

 The Atlanta Hawks had Luka Doncic in their hands and traded him for someone they felt better suited the city and their target market.
-The Hawks front office are happy with Trae Young’s impact off the court as he is an easily relatable and thus marketable star player with an aesthetically appealing finesse game.
+The Hawks front office are happy with Trae Young’s impact off the court as he is an easily relatable player and thus a marketable star player with an aesthetically appealing finesse game.
 It was the right marketing/brand choice for a team in “that” city to trade for him but it will all be useless if they don’t make the necessary on court moves to see their Franchise Player thrive and win.